Hierarchically Composing Level Generators for the Creation of Complex Structures: Hierarchically Composing Level Generators

-One specific method that is particularly well-suited to act as the low-level generator is \pcgnn, which satisfies all of our requirements.
-Additional benefits include that the training time is generally quite low~\citep{beukman2022Procedural} and, while we can include detailed domain knowledge, this is not required.
+Although our approach is agnostic to the exact level generators used, one method that is particularly well-suited to act as the low-level generator is \pcgnn, which satisfies all of our requirements.
+Additional benefits include that the training time is generally low~\citep{beukman2022Procedural} and, while we can include detailed domain knowledge, this is not required.